DZone

 Establish Guidelines

 The key is to establish guidelines that meet the needs of the entire user community that will utilize the solution.
 Think of this no differently than how any other application is architected — understanding the limits that are introduced by both not enough log events and too many log events.
-Once established, this information should be shared with teams who can create the events that are being captured by the centralized log management solution.
+Once established, this information should be shared with teams who can create the events that are being captured by the CLM solution.

 Centralized Log Management Checklist